dpopchev/linux/README.md

 environment with variables such as `EDITOR`, or user-specific ones like `PS1PROFILE`, which is used to select a `PS` profile found into `~/.config/dpopchev/bashrc/riced_ps1`.

+`~/.bashrc.private` will source `~/.config/dpopchev/bashrc/*` for interactive
+shells and populate environment with user defined functions, aliases and such.

 ### Tags